-However, when your dog gets older, cartilage wears out and joints stiffen up because your dog’s body is producing less glucosamine.
+However, when your dog gets older, the cartilage wears out and joints stiffen up because your dog’s body is producing less glucosamine.
 This is why some people choose to give their personal protection dogs supplements containing this amino acid.

 Below are the three common types of glucosamine supplements available on today’s market:

 Glucosamine sulfate is the most common supplemental form of glucosamine.
 In addition, it is the one that has been researched the most thoroughly.
 Glucosamine sulfate is extracted from shellfish and synthetically produced in a laboratory.
 In addition to its primary ingredient, glucosamine sulfate also contains sulfur, which goes a long way toward helping repair and support cartilage.

 Glucosamine Hydrochloride–also referred to as Glucosamine HCL–is extracted from the shells of certain fish as well; however, it does not contain sulfate.
 Although it has a higher concentration than the aforementioned glucosamine sulfate, studies have shown its effect on your protection dog’s joints is not as beneficial as glucosamine sulfate.